MattPinder/MastersProject/README.md

 ## pb_359_7
 Phylotaxonomic group must be identified in order to shrink the tree.
-* PhyloPhlAn 1.4.3 appears faster than 1.4.2 on my computer for handling huge trees, so should be able to sift through more easily.
+* FigTree 1.4.3 appears faster than 1.4.2 on my computer for handling huge trees, so should be able to sift through more easily.
  * Dowload sequences from family Rhodobacteraceae
  * Running PhyloPhlAn job...